 Teenagers eating out

 As your child moves into adolescence, his growing independence means he’ll probably eat out more often with his friends.
-Because it’s cheap, easy or popular, teenagers often choose food outlets that don’t have a lot of healthy options.

 You can help your child find ways to make healthier choices while still joining in on the fun.
 For example, when she’s out with friends, she could suggest places with healthier options, make better choices from the foods that are available, and avoid sweet drinks such as soft drinks, juice, shakes and slushies.
 These tactics can be especially useful if your child has any special diet needs.